vinicius-verona/TryHackMeSolution/NetworkFundamentals/NetworkReview.md

 ## **Future Reading**
 -  **CISCO Self Study Guide by Steve McQuerry**
--  **Cryptography and Network Security: Principles and Practiceby William Stallings**
+-  **Cryptography and Network Security: Principles and Practice by William Stallings**